AdelaideAuto-IDLab/TrackerBots/README.md

 # TrackerBots
 TrackerBots Project Code and Documentation.

-*Note that this repository will be updated once our paper get accepted.*
+*Note that this repository will be updated once our paper gets accepted.*

 ## Introduction